How to read eye test results

 BD = Base down

-BO = Base out (towards the outside of your frame)
+BO = Base out (away from your nose)

 Back to top ↑